StateMapper/StateMapper/documentation/manuals/templates/INSTALL.tpl.md

-smap daemon restart 		# restart the daemon smap daemon status 		# print the daemon's status smap daemon -d 			# start it in debug mode (do not daemonize, print information) smap daemon stop 		# stop it smoothly (wait for the workers) smap daemon kill 		# kill it (for emergencies only)
+smap daemon restart 		# restart the daemon smap daemon status 		# print the daemon's status smap daemon -d 			# start it in debug mode (do not daemonize, print information) smap daemon -dd 		# start it in advanced debug mode (same as -d but printing SQL queries too) smap daemon stop 		# stop it smoothly (wait for the workers) smap daemon kill 		# kill it (for emergencies only)
 ```